Canon M6 vs 80D

 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

-Both the M6 and the 80D are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the M6 followed on from the Canon M5.
+Both the M6 and the 80D have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.